What tips do you have for sourcing commercial conveyancing in Murton?

-I'm purchasing a new build house in Murton with a mortgage from Skipton Building Society.
-The builders would not budge the amount so I negotiated five thousand pounds worth of extras instead.
-The estate agent advised me not reveal to my conveyancer about this side-deal as it will jeopardize my loan with the lender.
+I'm purchasing my first flat in Murton with the aid of help to buy.
+The developers refused to budge the price so I negotiated 6k of fixtures and fittings instead.
+The sale representative suggested that I not disclose to my conveyancer about the deal as it will jeopardize my mortgage with the bank.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.